First Responders Are More Likely to Develop Post-Traumatic Stress Disorder (PTSD)

-- Concurrent Trauma and Addiction Program (CTAP) at our Edgewood facility in Nanaimo, BC;
+- Concurrent Trauma and Addiction Program (CTAP) at Edgewood Treatment Centre in Nanaimo, BC;

-- Operational Stress Injury & Concurrent Trauma and Addiction Program (OSI & CTAP) at our Bellwood facility in Toronto, ON;
+- Concurrent Trauma and Addiction Program (CTAP) at Bellwood Health Services in Toronto, ON;

 They all have similar objectives and use similar methods to achieve them.
 The program at Clinique Nouveau Départ is in French language but can accommodate English speakers.